 10. Keep these basics in mind

 Finally, try to follow these basic structural themes when putting your letter together.
-There are no rules about length, but 2 pages is about right.
+There are no rules about length, but 2 pages are about right.

 Use an introduction to set a positive tone, the main body to set out what makes you a suitable candidate, and what attracts you to the course, and the conclusion to round things off.